Aberdeenshire Architectural and Landscape Design Awards

 Conservation and building adaptation

-This category focuses on individual properties which demonstrate environmental, functional, physical and social value.
-Find out more and view innovative single house design category.
+This category focuses on individual properties and extensions.
+The scheme must demonstrate the very best in construction, layout, siting and design.
+View the innovative single house design category.

 Building communities for the future